-4.2 THE SPECIAL EDUCATIONAL NEEDS CO-ORDINATOR (SENDCO)
+3.2 THE SPECIAL EDUCATIONAL NEEDS CO-ORDINATOR (SENCO)

-The SENDCo has day-to-day responsibility for the operation of SEND policy and co-ordinating of specific provision made to support individual students with SEND, including those who have EHC plans or Statements of SEND, working closely with staff, parents and carers, and other agencies.
+The SENCo has day-to-day responsibility for the operation of SEN policy and co-ordinating of specific provision made to support individual students with SEN, including those who have EHC plans or Statements of SEN, working closely with staff, parents and carers, and other agencies.

-The SENDCo and SEND Team Leaders provide professional guidance to colleagues with the aim of securing high quality teaching for students with SEND, and works closely with staff, parents, and other agencies.
-The SENDCo and SEND Team Leaders works with professionals providing a support role to families to ensure that students with SEND receive appropriate support and high-quality teaching.
+The SENCo and Deputy SENCo provides professional guidance to colleagues with the aim of securing high quality teaching for students with SEN, and works closely with staff, parents and other agencies.
+The SENCo and Deputy SENCo works with professionals providing a support role to families to ensure that students with SEN receive appropriate support and high-quality teaching.

-The SENDCo plays an important role with the Headteacher and governing body in determining the strategic development of SEND policy and provision in the school in order to raise the achievement of students with SEND and holds a position on the school's senior leadership team.
+The SENCo plays an important role with the Headteacher and governing body in determining the strategic development of SEN policy and provision in the school in order to raise the achievement of students with SEN.

-4.3 THE ROLE OF SUPPORT STAFF
+3.3 THE ROLE OF SUPPORT STAFF

-Working under the direction of the SENDCo and The Deputy SENDCo, Teaching Assistants play a vital role in delivering the SEND policy.
+Working under the direction of the SENCo and The Deputy SENCo, Teaching Assistants play a vital role in delivering the SEN policy.
 This includes:

-- Contributing to writing and reviewing Individual Education Plans - Participation in and contribution to the annual review process - Working in partnership with colleagues across the school - Member of year group team to coordinate provision for students - · Coordinating work with outside agencies and other stakeholders - Coordination of Transition at key points e.g., primary to secondary, secondary to post 16. - Writing, review, and implementation of risk assessments - Tracking, monitoring, and early intervention on progress - Evaluating provision and interventions

-- Day-to-day problem solving - Liaising with teaching staff - Developing strategies and disseminating to colleagues - Leading research for their own CPD and sharing best practice
+- Contributing to writing and reviewing Individual Education Plans - Participation in and contribution to the annual review process - Working in partnership with colleagues across the school - Member of year group team to coordinate provision for students - Coordinating work with outside agencies and other stakeholders - Coordination of Transition at key points e.g. primary to secondary, secondary to post 16. - Writing, review and implementation of risk assessments - Tracking, monitoring and early intervention on progress - Evaluating provision and interventions - Day-to-day problem solving - Liaising with teaching staff - Developing strategies and disseminating to colleagues - Leading research for their own CPD and sharing best practice

-4.4 LEGAL FRAMEWORK
+3.4 LEGAL FRAMEWORK

-This policy is written in line with the requirements of: -
+This policy is written in line with the requirements of:-

-- Children and Families Act 2014 - SEND Code of Practice 2014 - SI 2014 1530 Special Educational Needs and Disability Regulations 2014 - Part 3 Duties on Schools Special Educational Needs Co-ordinators - Schedule 1 regulation 51- Information to be included in the SEND information report - Schedule 2 regulation 53 Information to be published by a local authority in its local offer - Equality Act 2010 - Schools Admissions Code, DfE 1 Feb 2012 - SI 2012 1124 The School Information (England) (Amendment) Regulations 2012 - SI 2013 758 The School Information (England) (Amendment) Regulations 2013
+- Children and Families Act 2014 - SEN Code of Practice 2014 - SI 2014 1530 Special Educational Needs and Disability Regulations 2014 - Part 3 Duties on Schools Special Educational Needs Co-ordinators - Schedule 1 regulation 51- Information to be included in the SEN information report - Schedule 2 regulation 53 Information to be published by a local authority in its local offer - Equality Act 2010 - Schools Admissions Code, DfE 1 Feb 2012 - SI 2012 1124 The School Information (England) (Amendment) Regulations 2012 - SI 2013 758 The School Information (England) (Amendment) Regulations 2013

-4.5 LINKS TO OTHER POLICIES
+3.5 LINKS TO OTHER POLICIES